ritankarsaha/Perosnal-Blogging/src/posts/SOB-Selection.md

 <img width="644" alt="Screenshot 2025-05-11 at 4 49 18 PM" src="https://github.com/user-attachments/assets/8d41d9e4-1668-45fd-995f-e4b5368ad005" />

-> Also I’ve explained the whole process in way more detail (with less rambling and more clarity, I promise 😅) in my video.
+> Also I’ve explained the whole process in way more detail (with less rambling and more clarity, I promise 😅) in my <a href ="https://www.youtube.com/watch?v=X7gkzEvrgkk&t=5723s"> video </a>.
 There’s only so much I can pack into a blog before it starts feeling like a never-ending scroll and y’all ghost me halfway through because it reads like a history textbook 📚💀.
-So if you’re genuinely curious, go check out the video it’s got all the behind-the-scenes details, straight from my experience, no filters, no fluff.
+So if you’re genuinely curious, go check out the <a href ="https://www.youtube.com/watch?v=X7gkzEvrgkk&t=5723s"> video </a> it’s got all the behind-the-scenes details, straight from my experience, no filters, no fluff.

 ## (Surprise Interview, Well Sort of 😅)